About the Garmin echoMAP Plus 43cv

 Powerful and portable

 Keeping your echoMAP Plus 43cv safe and secure when you're not onboard is easy.
 The cords plug directly into the mount, so you won't have to waste time plugging and unplugging wires.
-Just remove your echoMAP from power and the quick-release mount, then stow it away and go.
+Just remove your echoMAP from power and the mount, then stow it away and go.
+Or take it with you — it's a handy device to have onshore, too!

 - 4.3" chartplotter/sonar combo